-- Costs are allowable if they are necessary and reasonable, not prohibited under state or local laws, conform to laws and regulations, given consistent treatment, comply with generally accepted accounting principles, and are not included as a cost under other Federal programs. - Allocations of costs must be in proportion to the benefits received, cannot be shifted to overcome deficiencies in other programs, and must be supported by a cost allocation plan. - Applicable credits shall be used to reduce expenditures applicable to a given grant. - The total cost of a grant program includes the allowable direct and allowable indirect costs less applicable credits.
+- Costs are allowable if they are necessary and reasonable, not prohibited under state or local laws, conform to laws and regulations, given consistent treatment, comply with generally accepted accounting principles, and are not included as a cost under other federal programs. - Allocations of costs must be in proportion to the benefits received, cannot be shifted to overcome deficiencies in other programs, and must be supported by a cost allocation plan. - Applicable credits shall be used to reduce expenditures applicable to a given grant. - The total cost of a grant program includes the allowable direct and allowable indirect costs less applicable credits. - To the extent available, Grantees and Subgrantees must use funds available from credits including but not limited to program income, rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds, before requesting additional cash payments (e.g., credits must be used first prior to drawing down additional funds).

-Indirect Costs
+Indirect Costs (where applicable)